emily91418/Meeti-Chatroom-example/README.md

 # About Meeti-iOS
 https://github.com/MOBAGEL/MeetiFramework

-# Web to apply for testing account for Meeti
+# Web to Apply for Testing Account for Meeti
 http://meeti.mobagel.com

-# Development Notice
+# Notice of Development
 1.Please enter APP ID and APP SecretKey when using this framework in AppDelegate.m
 2.The default group id is provided in AppDelegate.h